-This course deals with the basic principles of aircraft propulsion.
-It starts with the basic theory of thrust generation, and distinguishes between propeller and jet driven aircraft.
-It introduces students to piston engines and propeller power-plants as used on light aircraft and then progresses towards gas turbine engines of the various types.
+Basic principles of aircraft propulsion.
+Basic theory of thrust generation, Differences between propeller and jet driven aircraft.
+Piston engines and propeller power-plants as used on light aircraft, Gas Turbine engines of the various types.
 Of particular importance is the thermodynamics performance analyses as well as thrust calculations for the different engines.